uoenoplab/xo/nginx/README.md

 cp libforward-tc.so /usr/local/lib
 cd ../../
 ```
-To ensure the local library folder is in the search path, edit `/etc/ld.so.conf`.
-Append the line `/usr/local/lib` to the file, and it should look like this e.g.,:
+To ensure the local library folder is in the search path, edit `/etc/ld.so.conf` to append the line `/usr/local/lib`, and it should look like this e.g.,:
 ```
 include /etc/ld.so.conf.d/*.conf
 /usr/local/lib

 ```
-Save, and run `ldconfig` to reload the environment.
+Then run `ldconfig` to reload the environment.

 3. Build NGINX
 ```bash